The Walking Dead: Season Two: Plot

 Amidst the gunfight, Jane returns to save the others.
 Arvo, the sole Russian survivor, is left alive on the promise of supplies.
 He directs the group to a home across a frozen lake, but the ice breaks and Luke and potentially Bonnie fall through and drown.
 Kenny brutalizes Arvo, blaming him for Luke's death, which horrifies the others.
 They find a truck, planning to use it to leave the next morning.
 However, Clementine catches Arvo, Bonnie (if alive), and Mike attempting to escape from Kenny with the supplies, afraid of his increasing rage.
 Clementine is shot by Arvo and passes out.
-She awakens in the truck with Jane, Kenny, and AJ as they are heading north, the others having runoff.
+She awakens in the truck with Jane, Kenny, and AJ as they are heading north, the others having run off.
 The road is blocked amid a blinding blizzard and Kenny leaves to look for gas to siphon.
 Fed up with Kenny, Jane tries to convince Clementine to abandon him with her, but the two are separated by walkers.
 Clementine regroups with Kenny, but Jane then arrives without AJ, and it is implied she had to leave him behind.
 As an enraged Kenny fights and overpowers Jane, Clementine must decide whether to shoot Kenny to save Jane or allow Kenny to kill her.

 If Clementine kills Kenny, she then learns that Jane hid AJ and faked his death to manipulate Clementine into believing Kenny was unstable.
 Thereafter, Clementine can either forgive Jane and return to Howe's with her or refuse and set off alone with AJ.
 If Clementine instead allows Kenny to kill Jane, she then has the option of either killing or abandoning Kenny and leaving with AJ or forgiving Kenny and staying with him.
 If they stay together, the two eventually find Wellington, but the community's overpopulation forces Clementine to decide whether to enter with AJ and leave Kenny or stay with him.